vespa-engine/documentation/documentation/tutorials/blog-search.md

 $ docker exec vespa bash -c 'curl -s --head http://localhost:19071/ApplicationStatus'
 </pre>

-We will also use some code from the [sample app repository](https://github.com/vespa-engine/sample-apps).
+In the following we will create a Vespa application from scratch, but to feed the data above we will use some code from the [sample app repository](https://github.com/vespa-engine/sample-apps).
 Lets clone that into a `sample-apps` directory in your working directory:

 <pre data-test="exec">
 $ git clone --depth 1 https://github.com/vespa-engine/sample-apps.git